 But if you really want to use some cool artwork or photography- then you need to make sure that the person who created that artwork or image has agreed that it can be used by anyone for personal use without charge.
 My favorite site to find free clip art for use on my site or kids birthday party invitations is Clker.

 Use the search bar at the top to look for an image.
 I've used the movie clapper board for a movie party, the sleeping camper for a campout party, and so many more images.
 You click on the image to select it and then download the image to your computer- it's free and easy.

 But sometimes you want something cute or unique, and you can't find what you want on a free image site.
 That's when I head over to CanStockPhoto and search for an image that I would like to use.

 For example, if I were creating an invite for a girl's baking party, I might search for “girl baker,” and find this image that I would like to use.
 For $3.50 I can purchase the medium sized .jpg image and be assured that I am allowed to use it on my invites and that the creator has been properly compensated.
 (Be aware of the use restrictions if you intend to perhaps “sell” your invites and not just create them for personal use!)

 Step 2: Start with a Blank Card and Decide the Background Color

-Next you'll choose the background color for your invitation, by placing your cursor in the color box and moving it around until you find something that looks good to you.
+Choose the background color for your invitation, by placing your cursor in the color box and moving it around until you find something that looks good to you.
 For my example, I was going for a bright, orangey-red.
-Click apply.
+Click Apply.